Mmodarre/AzureDataFactoryHOL/README.md

 files which represents SmartFood’s reference data for the transactions that comes through the HTTP API.

-#### Pre-Task A: Create a Parquet dataset to write SmartFoods DW Blob container
+#### Create a Parquet dataset to write SmartFoods DW Blob container

 Similar to the task 6 in Exercise 2 create a **Parquet** Dataset on “wwidatawarhouse” container (we created previously) and make sure you